Frequently Asked Questions

 - Pertinent medical records from outside of Partners HealthCare System

-If you must change or cancel your appointment, please notify us at 617-732-9300 at least 2 business days before your scheduled visit so that we may accommodate other patients who are waiting to be seen.
+Please call 617-732-9300 at least 2 business days before your scheduled visit so that we may accommodate other patients who are waiting to be seen.

-Please call us as soon as you realize you may be late for your appointment.
+Please call 617-732-9300 as soon as you realize you may be late for your appointment.
 We understand that unforeseen circumstances may arise, and we will do our best to accommodate you while respecting the needs of those patients who were on time for their appointments.
 Unfortunately, at times it may be necessary to reschedule your appointment should you arrive late.

 Brigham and Women's Hospital accepts most insurance plans.
 Please contact your insurance company to ensure that your physician is in your approved network and the service you receive is a benefit covered by your insurance plan.